mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     }
     ```

-1. Set the `service.mesosProtocol` configuration setting `"https"` for either permissive or strict security.
+1. Set the `service.mesosProtocol` configuration setting `"https"` for either permissive security.

-1. Set the `service.mesosAuthNZ` configuration setting to `true` (default) for either permissive or strict security.
+1. Set the `service.mesosAuthNZ` configuration setting to `true` (default) for either permissive security.

     For example: